bhachhattaeri/download_manager/README.md

  Users are required to install gtk and liburl
  GTK => brew install gtk.
 Alternatively, for linux users, sudo apt-get install libgtk-3-dev libcurl => https://curl.haxx.se/download.html explains how to get libcurl on your machine

+ sudo make install to compile
+ If the daemon process is unable to run due to different machine settings, type ./daemon